XylonSantos/WD-HandsOn2/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-- The project consists of a multi-page HTML project with a focus on showcasing different hero sections and card styles using HTML and CSS.
+- This project is a web-based showcase featuring five different hero styles, five static card styles, and five animated card styles.
+The project aims to provide a visually appealing and interactive experience for users, demonstrating various web design techniques and CSS animations.
+It is divided into two main sections: the Hero Gallery and the Card Gallery, each accessible via navigation links on the landing page.

 Guiding Question:
-- What is the project -  The project includes an index.html file serving as the landing page and separate directories.
-It aims to demonstrate various styles of hero sections and cards using HTML and CSS.
-Contains a title, project description, and navigation links to Hero Gallery and Card Gallery.
-Showcases five hero sections with different designs.
-Features ten cards each with unique content and styling.
+- What is the project - The project is a web-based interface showcasing different hero and card styles using HTML, CSS, and animation effects.
+It includes both static and animated elements to demonstrate a range of design possibilities.

-- Whats the purpose - Demonstrates different design styles and techniques achievable with HTML and CSS.
+- Whats the purpose - The purpose of the project is to display a variety of hero and card styles to inspire and inform users about different design approaches and CSS animation techniques.

-- What are key components - It includes a landing page with navigation to "Hero Gallery" and "Card Gallery" sections.
-Key components include styled <div> elements for hero sections and cards (card1 to card10), each uniquely designed with CSS for layout, typography, colors, and responsiveness.
-Navigation is enhanced with styled buttons, and interactions are enriched with CSS animations (@keyframes).
+- What are key components - The key components are the Hero Gallery and the Card Gallery.
+The Hero Gallery displays different hero section designs, while the Card Gallery showcases various static and animated card designs.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- HTML Structure
+- Landing Page
-- CSS Styling
+- Hero Gallery
-- Responsive Design
+- Card Gallery

 ### Technology
 <!-- TODO: List of Technology Used -->